icyTan/portfolio2019/src/pages/bfbc.md

 ![](../images/bfbc/1__AlNcq59wYP5MD88Wxd8juQ.png)
 ![We made these pain points by taking out friction points in the existing journey and turning them into statements we could take action with.](../images/bfbc/1__GgggT0J__Z0vgseznMj2x2A.png)
-We made these pain points by taking out friction points in the existing journey and turning them into statements we could take action with.
+<figcaption>We made these pain points by taking out friction points in the existing journey and turning them into statements we could take action with.</figcaption>

 We used Michelle to guide the feature requirements of the website and to remind us of the expectations that our users have.
 Michelle needs to have her pain points address which we choose to do through:

-![How we aimed to solve Michelle’s worries](../images/bfbc/1__wmo0XloeRmAd9HNJm8Gddw.png) How we aimed to solve Michelle’s worries
+![How we aimed to solve Michelle’s worries](../images/bfbc/1__wmo0XloeRmAd9HNJm8Gddw.png)

+<figcaption>How we aimed to solve Michelle’s worries</figcaption>

 The absolution of Michelle’s pain points drove a feature set that would satisfy her needs and the needs of our client.

-![The full list of features we thought of based on who they are for](../images/bfbc/1__18CG__un9hkEN__e250vVlEA.png) The full list of features we thought of based on who they are for
+![The full list of features we thought of based on who they are for](../images/bfbc/1__18CG__un9hkEN__e250vVlEA.png)

+<figcaption>The full list of features we thought of based on who they are for</figcaption>

 Our feature set can be split into who they mean to address: potential members, victims of bullying, and existing members.